-Agapito Associates, Inc. (AAI) is proud to have provided consulting services in mining engineering, geo-engineering, and related disciplines to over 300 clients in private industry and government agencies, and have completed approximately 2,000 domestic and International projects.
+Agapito Associates, Inc. (AAI) has provided consulting services in mining engineering, geo-engineering, and related disciplines to over 300 clients in private industry and government agencies and have completed approximately 2,000 domestic and International projects.

 Preliminary Feasibility Studies require development of a mine plan based on Measured and Indicated Resources and can lead to the definition of Mineral Reserves.
 The Preliminary Feasibility Study should result in capital and operating cost estimates with an accuracy of ±25–30%.
 This requires a good geological model, a mature mine plan, written quotes on major components, and advanced permitting and marketing studies.
 AAI has completed several Preliminary Feasibility Studies for projects for underground coal, copper, borate, trona, and potash mines and for solution mines in potash and trona.
 AAI’s team has experience in mine planning and costing in a variety of minerals using multiple mining methods.
 AAI is supported by subcontractors, independent consultants, and engineers to provide expertise in underground and surface mining, processing and infrastructure, in electrical, civil and mechanical disciplines, and in permitting.
 At the Prefeasibility level, trade-off studies may be utilized to evaluate alternative approaches and to optimize the planned operation.